-The Women's Major Group is facilitated by a set of up to 9 Organizing Partners.
-This includes two global OPs (ideally one North/one South) and up to 7 regional OPs to ensure geographical representation across all regions including the economic South and North: (1) Africa, (2) Asia, (3) the Middle East & North Africa, (4) Europe & Central Asia, (5) Latin America and the Caribbean, (6) North America (preferably NY based), and 7) Pacific Small Island States.
+The Women's Major Group is facilitated by a set of up to 10 possible Organizing Partners.
+This includes two global OPs (ideally one North/one South) and up to 8 regional OPs to ensure geographical representation across all regions including the economic South and North: (1) Anglophone Africa, (2) Arab States, (3) Asia, (4) Europe & Central Asia, (5) Francophone Africa, (6) Latin America and the Caribbean, (6) North America (preferably NY based), and 7) Pacific Small Island States.